tudocomp/tudocomp/docs/Documentation.md

 A [`Meta`](@URL_DOXYGEN_META@) object contains information about an algorithm (e.g. compressors) such as its name and type.
-This information is used by the generic algorithm constructor `create_algo`, which will be explained below, as well as for the registry of the command-line utility.
+This information is used by the generic algorithm constructor `create_algo`, which will be explained below, as well as for the registry of the command-line application.

 The following example header (`/include/tudocomp/example/ExampleCompressor.hpp`) contains a minimal `Compressor` implementation named `ExampleCompressor`: